-It’s a face-off we’re asked about a lot.
+Sync vs. backup: It’s a face-off we’re asked about a lot.
+Which is best to use, and what makes them different?
 But from our perspective, the “versus” should really be a “plus,” as the two are complimentary.

-Having the right tool for the right job is something any contractor will tell you is imperative, and the same guiding principles apply to computer usage.
-Sync or backup, which to use?
-As it happens, using both sync (Dropbox, Google Drive, OneDrive, etc…) and backup (Backblaze Computer Backup) services for your Macs and PCs is now a computing best practice.
+Having the right tool for the right job is something any building contractor will tell you is imperative, and the same guiding principles apply to computer usage.
+As it happens, using both sync services (from platforms like Dropbox, Google Drive, OneDrive, etc.) and backup services (like our very own Backblaze Computer Backup) for your Mac or PC is now a computing best practice.
 But there’s still confusion about what these services do, and that leaves some users in a vulnerable state.

 The cloud is still a term that causes a lot of confusion, both about what it is and how services utilize it.
 Put simply, the cloud is a set of computers that someone else is managing on the customer’s behalf.
 These computers (typically called servers, or in Backblaze’s case, Storage Pods) typically live in large buildings known as data centers, where they are fed a constant supply of power, are kept in environmentally controlled rooms, and are connected to each other with incredibly fast networking equipment.
 That networking equipment also connects these data centers to the outside world, where customers can interact with the service providers inside the data centers.

-The cloud is perfect for Sync and Backup services, because they both require a lot of space (in the form of servers) to store the data that is being synced or backed up, and a lot of bandwidth (all of that networking equipment) to make sure that data flows to and from the services rapidly.
+The cloud is perfect for sync and backup services, because they both require a lot of space (in the form of servers) to store the data that is being synced or backed up, and a lot of bandwidth (all of that networking equipment) to make sure that data flows to and from the services rapidly.
 But, while both types of services require similar infrastructure, they are very different in how they function.
-Let’s take a closer look below!

-Backblaze strongly believes in a 3-2-1 Backup Strategy.
-A 3-2-1 strategy means having at least three total copies of your data, two of which are local (or quickly accessible) but on different mediums (e.g. an external hard drive in addition to your computer’s local drive), and at least one copy offsite.
+First of all, a backup best practice is to use a 3-2-1 backup strategy.
+A 3-2-1 strategy means having at least three total copies of your data, two of which are local (or quickly accessible) but on different media (e.g., an external hard drive in addition to your computer’s local drive), and at least one copy off-site.
 A good way to think about this is a setup where you have data (files) on your computer, a copy of that data on a hard drive that resides somewhere not inside your computer (commonly on your desk), and another copy with a cloud backup provider.

 Following data best practices is similar to investing.
-You want to diversify where copies of your data live to decrease the likelihood of losing your data.
-That is why services like Backblaze Cloud Backup are a great complement to other services, like Time Machine, iCloud, Dropbox, and even the free-tiers of cloud storage services.
+You want to diversify the locations where copies of your data live to decrease the likelihood of losing your data.
+That is why services like Backblaze Computer Backup are a great complement to other services, like Time Machine, iCloud, Dropbox, and even the free tiers of cloud storage services.

 Sometimes it helps to have a real-world example, so let’s take a look at some sync setups that we see fairly frequently.

 What both examples are missing is the backing up of any photos, movies, videos, or anything else among the rest of the data on their computer.
 That’s where cloud backup providers shine.
-They automatically back up user data with little or no setup, and no need for the dragging-and-dropping of files.
+They automatically back up user data with little or no setup, and no need for dragging and dropping files into specific, synced folders.